mbwi224/GEO409/session-08/task-g.md

 The goal of this task is to create a Leaflet map with a unique basemap of your choosing.
 When the user clicks once on the map, the map is recentered on that click point and zoomed to a desired zoom level.
 Furthermore, the JavaScript calculates two pieces of information: 1) how far (the distance in meters) that point click is from the Red Iguana restaurant (located in Salt Lake City at latitude 40.7718 and longitude -111.9124), and 2) how far the Red Iguana is from the Southwest corder of the recentered map view.

 Save your changes to your *index.html* file and **commit changes to your local GitHub repository** as you work.
-Begin your coding beneath line 93 containing the comment `begin writing/editing Task G code here`.

 Open the starter *index.html* file in your text editor and examine the provided JavaScript code: